top of page

-What to do If Your Car is Repossessed
+What to Do if Your Car is Repossessed in Ohio

 Those facing repossession can be left in a tough position; not only will they be left without a vehicle, but stand to suffer a negative impact on their credit score.
 If your vehicle has been repossessed there are a few things you should know.

 “Repossession is the term used to describe the taking back of property after a borrower has defaulted on payments.
-The lender either repossesses the collateral or pays a third-party service to do so.”
+The lender either repossesses the collateral or pays a third-party service to do so.”-Bankrate

 What If I Voluntarily Return My Car?